Skip to Content

 Tonnarello

-Those looking for a more casual option should check out Tonnarello, across the river in the gorgeous neighborhood of Trastevre.
+Those looking for a more casual option should check out Tonnarello, one of the best restaurants across the river in the gorgeous neighborhood of Trastevere.
 Tonnarello prides itself on fresh, simple Roman flavours and is an ideal stop for some of the best carbonara in Rome.

-If the March weather is on your side, there is a beautiful patio for seating and often some live music.
-Trastevre is effortlessly photogenic, and with much of the area being car-free, Tonnarello could be one of Rome’s most magical dining experiences.
+If the weather is on your side (which is more likely to be the case for the matches in March), there is a beautiful patio for seating and often some live music.
+Trastevere is effortlessly photogenic, and with much of the area being car-free, Tonnarello could be one of Rome’s most magical dining experiences.

 Moma